The Wandering Router

 How Does a Modem Work?

+Modem is a modelator and demodulator device.
 The modem modulates the digital signals from your computer into analog signals for transmission, and demodulates incoming analog signals into digital signals that the computer can process.

 Use Case: Modems are still used in home internet connections, especially in rural areas where broadband infrastructure might be limited.